Christopher Adrian Colabello

 - Debut May 22, 2013

-Colabello's father Lou Colabello played for Italy in the 1984 Olympics; an American, Lou met Chris's mother while playing in Italy's Serie A. Chris spent his early childhood moving between the two countries.
-He played for Assumption College, hitting .361 in 2003 and .380 in 2004, then signed with the Worcester Tornadoes, for whom he spend significant time.
+Chris's father, Lou, played for Italy in the 1984 Olympics; an American, Lou met Chris's mother while playing in Serie A. Chris spent his early childhood moving between the two countries.
+He played for Assumption College, hitting .361 in 2003 and .380 in 2004, then signed with the Worcester Tornadoes of the Can-Am League, with whom he would spend significant time.

 Colabello began 2013 hot with the Rochester Red Wings, hitting .358/.417/.659 with 17 doubles, 12 home runs and 39 RBI in 46 games.
-He was leading the 2013 International League in homers, was second in doubles (two behind Joey Terdoslavich) and was second in RBI (behind Luis Jimenez).
-On May 22, 2013, the Twins called Colabello up to the Show when Trevor Plouffe was placed on the 7-day disabled list with a concussion, and he made his major league debut the same day against the Atlanta Braves.
+He was leading the International League in homers, was second in doubles (two behind Joey Terdoslavich) and was second in RBI (behind Luis Jimenez).
+On May 22, the Twins called Colabello up when Trevor Plouffe was placed on the 7-day concussion DL, and Chris debuted the same day against the Atlanta Braves.
 It was a scramble to make it to the game, as the team bus he was on was involved in an accident as he was heading back to Rochester from Allentown, PA in the early hours of the morning.
-No one was injured, but he just managed to reach Atlanta, GA in time for the game, where he found himself starting in right field and hitting 6th.
-He went 0 for 4 that day, being robbed odf a base hit by Braves RF Jason Heyward in his first major league at-bat while the Twins lost 8-3, but it was the culmination of a long and circuitous trip for Chris.
+No one was injured, but he just managed to reach Atlanta in time for the game, where he found himself starting in right field and hitting 6th.
+He went 0-for-4 that day, being robbed of a base hit by Braves right fielder Jason Heyward in his first at bat, as the Twins lost 8-3, but it was the culmination of a long and circuitous trip for Chris.
+He got his first hit off Doug Fister and his first homer against Yoervis Medina in the 13th inning for a winning blow on July 26th.
+He finished his Rochester campaign at .352/.427/.639 with 24 homers and 76 RBI in 89 games, leading the IL in average (36 points over Jeff Kobernus), slugging (118 points over Mauro Gomez), OBP (.019 over Vince Belnome) and OPS (212 ahead of Belnome).
+Despite his significant time in the majors, he was 6th in the IL in homers and tied Nick Castellanos for fourth in RBI.
+He was an easy choice as IL MVP.
+He ended up playing 55 games for the Twins, hitting .194/.287/.344 with 7 homers and 17 RBI, splitting his time between first base, DH and right field.

 - Worcester Telegram & Gazette